kexiZeroing/vite-demo/README.md

-## Learn the new frontend build tool Vite
+# Learn the new frontend build tool Vite

 > Refer to https://www.youtube.com/watch?v=UJypSr8IhKY

 [Vite](https://vitejs.dev/) consists of two major parts:
 - A dev server that serves your source files over native ES modules, with rich built-in features and astonishingly fast Hot Module Replacement (HMR).

   > `esbuild`, which is written in Go and very fast, does the transpile things transforming into plain javascript.
-It will process and prebundle the dependencies into something works in the browser as native es-module. `vite --force` means that ignore the dependency cache and reforce to process all the dependencies.
+It will process and prebundle the dependencies into something works in the browser as native es-module. `vite --force` will ignore the dependency cache and reforce to process all the dependencies.

 - A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.
 (Rollup is a more battle-tested choice in bundling applications)